 Conclusion

-- Bangladesh is a significant neighbourhood for India with a shared history, culture, religion and many more common elements.
+- Bangladesh is a significant neighborhood for India with a shared history, culture, religion, and many more common elements.

 - For Bangladesh, this issue is still considered to be a prolonged suffering inflicted by India.

-- The cooperation of Bangladesh is important to India and without such liberal regimes in neighbouring countries, India cannot become terror free.
+- The cooperation of Bangladesh is important to India and without such liberal regimes in neighboring countries, India cannot become terror-free.

 - Bangladesh is an essential element for India to get connected with North East.

-- Considering the strategic importance of Bangladesh and as a responsible upper riparian state, India needs to take proactive steps for early conclusion of Teesta agreement.
+- Considering the strategic importance of Bangladesh and as a responsible upper riparian state, India needs to take proactive steps for the early conclusion of the Teesta agreement.

 Article by: P. Ujwala